Cerenaut/agi/README.md

 The repository contains a bunch of scripts to help with installation, setup and running.

-NOTE: There is a ```run-in-docker.sh``` script that allows you to build and run compute in a docker container, which means you won't need to do any setup on your own computer.
+NOTE: There is a ```run-in-docker.sh``` script that allows you to build and run compute in a docker container, which means you won't need to do any environment configuration on your own computer, save for installation of Docker.

 All scripts utilise environmental variables defined in a 'variables' file.
 Every script begins by sourcing this file. ```/resources/variables-template.sh``` is an example with explanations of each variable.
 You can modify that file, or create your own instead.
 **IMPORTANT:** Then set the ENV variable ```VARIABLES_FILE``` to it using the full path.